 These risk assessments are prepared and evaluated by a team with members from the departments of design, product management, production and quality management.
 The goal is to identify possible weaknesses and risks with regard to consumer safety during the development phase and to take corrective and preventive action.

-We obtain further information from evaluations at our product services department regarding potential improvements for our products.
+We obtain further information from evaluations made by our Repair Workshop Team regarding potential improvements for our products.

 Monitoring, analysis and corrective action for resulting discrepancies are important instruments in ensuring or increasing product and consumer safety.
 Instructions for use or special warnings are made for many of our products that provide additional protections from misuse.